Sinking of KMP Tunu Pratama Jaya

-The sinking of the roll-on/roll-off ferry KMP Tunu Pratama Jaya occurred on 2 July 2025.
-The ship was roughly 30 minutes into a voyage between Banyuwangi port and Bali when it suffered water ingress in the engine room.
+On 2 July 2025, the roll-on/roll-off ferry KMP Tunu Pratama Jaya was roughly 30 minutes into a voyage between Banyuwangi port and Bali when it suffered water ingress in the engine room.
 The flooding could not be contained, causing the ship to suffer a total power outage a few minutes later.
 The ship rolled in rough seas until it lost stability allowing water to rush over the decks, causing it to capsize and sink before people could be evacuated.
 The vessel had at least 53 passengers and 12 crewmembers aboard at the time of the sinking.
 A total of 30 passengers had been rescued as of 4 July, but bad weather affected rescue operations.
 As of July 20, 19 people had been confirmed dead and 16 others have been reported missing.

 Chronology

 KMP Tunu Pratama Jaya (call sign: YCSR, IMO: 8749432, MMSI: 525022386), a 2010-built passenger-vehicle Ro-Ro ship with a gross tonnage of approximately 734 tons, sailed regularly on the route Port of Ketapang, Banyuwangi – Port of Gilimanuk, Bali carrying up to 53 passengers, 12 crew, and 22 vehicles, including heavy trucks and pick-ups.
 On Wednesday night, July 2, 2025, at 22.56 WIB, the ship glided away from the Ketapang dock after the loading and unloading process was completed and the safety aspects were declared suitable, even though the sea conditions at that time were quite heavy with waves of 2–2.5 meters and strong winds.